Masters of Science in Health Policy

 Overview

 The MS program is typically completed in two years.
 All candidates must satisfactorily complete 45 units of graduate course work with a 3.0 (B) or better, as well as a master’s thesis that represents original health services research.
-In addition to satisfying the core course requirements, students must take additional courses in one of four concentration areas.
+In addition to satisfying the core course requirements, students must take additional courses in one of three concentration areas.

 Advisors, Mentors, and Thesis Committees